 There are no known treatments that reverse the muscle weakness.
 Gene therapy may become available in the future.
 Supportive treatment can decrease the complications of the disease.

 The condition is managed based on the person’s symptoms.
 It includes:

 - Heart monitoring

 - Physical therapy

 - Respiratory care

 Surgery is sometimes needed for any bone or joint problems.

 The Muscular Dystrophy Association is an excellent resource (800-572-1717).

 In general, people tend to have weakness that slowly gets worse in affected muscles and spreads.

-The disease causes loss of movement or dependence on a wheelchair within 20 - 30 years.
+The disease causes loss of movement.
+The person may be dependent on a wheelchair within 20 to 30 years.